ErrorTzy/writings/notes/Metaphysics/AnEpistemicApproach2Ground.md

 Lewis' reply is that, to understand something is just to possess enough explanatory information. ==Lewis 1986, 28== However, this seems wrong.
 On Lewis's picture, the first billion years of the causal history leading to the window's breaking would count as a huge body of explanatory information.
 If understanding were simply possessing enough explanatory information, and if explanatory information just about metaphysical structure, then learning about that first billion-year history should greatly improve our understanding of why the window broke.
 It plainly does not.
 Therefore, as Hall argues, the more plausible approach is to say that what makes some information explanatory is whether it improves our understanding, not that we understand by merely possessing explanatory information.
 Given Hall's view that what counts as explanatory depends on whether it produces understanding, then it opens up the possiblity to reject {::2}: information about grounding structure may track the order of our *understanding*, not the order of reality.

-But surely this argument only opens up an alternative to {::2}. {::2} is not shown to be false.
-No one would deny that, metaphysical facts could also produce understanding.
+But surely this argument merely opens up an alternative to {::2}. {::2} is not shown to be false.
+Epistemology and psychology could play a role in determining whether a chunck of information is explanatory.
+But it does not follow that, the sole source of explanatory information is our epistemology and psychology.
+Maybe metaphysical facts still play a role in producing understanding.

 A requirement for good explanatory act seems to be to produce understanding.
 However, to understand is just to possess explanatory information.
 Therefore, this requirement simply says an act fails to convey information.